What is Azure Policy?

 An initiative definition is a collection of policy definitions that are tailored towards achieving a singular overarching goal.
 Initiative definitions simplify managing and assigning policy definitions.
 They simplify by grouping a set of policies as one single item.
 For example, you could create an initiative titled Enable Monitoring in Azure Security Center, with a goal to monitor all the available security recommendations in your Azure Security Center.

 The SDK, such as Azure CLI and Azure PowerShell, use properties and parameters named PolicySet to refer to initiatives.

 Under this initiative, you would have policy definitions such as:

 - Monitor unencrypted SQL Database in Security Center – For monitoring unencrypted SQL databases and servers.

-- Monitor OS vulnerabilities in Security Center – For monitoring servers that do not satisfy the configured baseline.
+- Monitor OS vulnerabilities in Security Center – For monitoring servers that don't satisfy the configured baseline.

 - Monitor missing Endpoint Protection in Security Center – For monitoring servers without an installed endpoint protection agent.

 Like policy parameters, initiative parameters help simplify initiative management by reducing redundancy.
-Initiative parameters are essentially the list of parameters being used by the policy definitions within the initiative.
+Initiative parameters are parameters being used by the policy definitions within the initiative.